karmicharsh/Monksq-2/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for visiting MonkSquare!
 Follow us on Instagram for the latest updates.

-css
-Copy code

-Feel free to adjust the paths, images, and any other specific details to better fit your project.
-This enhanced README.md should provide a comprehensive and attractive guide for users and contributors alike.